PurplePenguin4102/deco1400coughlins/README.md

 Steps to Success!

-i. clone this repo in your harddrive (either download the zip or clone it properly) ii. click through every file and note the ones where I've said <!-- (YOUR NAME) DO THIS -->
+1. clone this repo in your harddrive (either download the zip or clone it properly)
+2. click through every file and note the ones where I've said <!-- (YOUR NAME) DO THIS -->
-iii.
-Complete the file as you see fit (use the mockups and the original site to guide you) iv.
-When you're happy submit a pull request or send me a message on facebook with the files you want to put in
+3. Complete the file as you see fit (use the mockups and the original site to guide you)
+4. When you're happy submit a pull request or send me a message on facebook with the files you want to put in

 Notes from fixing stuff: